-Smoke alarms: Smoke alarms safe lives; however, since traditional models emit high-pitched, 60 decibel sounds when they're activated, they aren't effective for those who are deaf or have hearing loss.
+Smoke alarms: Smoke alarms save lives; however, since traditional models emit high-pitched, 60 decibel sounds when they're activated, they aren't effective for those who are deaf or have hearing loss.
 Fortunately, most major smoke alarm companies offer devices which use a different method to alert individuals to the danger in their home.
 These alerting devices include: strobe light smoke alarms, which have flashing lights strong enough to wake a sleeping person, also include vibration notification appliances which shake your bed or pillow.
 Other models have louder, lower pitched alarms to alert those who cannot hear high pitched sounds.
 These different devices are especially important for nighttime when individuals typically do not wear their hearing aids.

-According to Susanne Jones, customer support specialist for Healthy Hearing, studies show that almost all adults with normal hearing wake up within 32 seconds of the start of a traditional 3100 Hz alarms.
+According to Susanne Jones, customer support manager for Healthy Hearing, studies show that almost all adults with normal hearing wake up within 32 seconds of the start of a traditional 3100 Hz alarms.
 That's within the three minute time frame fire safety professionals say you have to exit a burning house safely.

 "Only about half of the adults who are hard of hearing wake up to a standard 3100 Hz smoke alarm signal," she said.
 "This is especially concerning for people who have hearing loss and live by themselves.
-It puts them at a unacceptable risk of injury or death due to a house fire."
+It puts them at an unacceptable risk of injury or death due to a house fire."

 If you're afraid these alarms are difficult to install, put your mind at ease.
 Most of these devices not only work with your home's existing fire detection system and are portable, so you can take them with you when you travel.
 If you're still concerned about the price, check with your local social service agency to see if there are organizations in your community who may be able to help.